 The past decade has seen a rapid increase in availability and usage of near-real-time data from satellite sensors.
-The EOSDIS (Earth Observing System Data and Information System) was not originally designed to provide data with sufficiently low latency to satisfy the requirements for near-real-time users.
+The EOSDIS ( Data and Information System) was not originally designed to provide data with sufficiently low latency to satisfy the requirements for near-real-time users.
 The EOS (Earth Observing System) instruments aboard the Terra, Aqua and Aura satellites make global measurements daily, which are processed into higher-level “standard” products within 8-40 hours of observation and then made available to users, primarily earth science researchers.

 In 2002, a joint initiative between NASA (National Aeronautics and Space Administration), NOAA (National Oceanic and Atmospheric Administration), and the DOD (Department of Defense) was undertaken to provide data from EOS instruments in near-real-time.
 The NRTPE (Near Real Time Processing Effort) provided products within 3 hours of observation on a best-effort basis.
 As the popularity of these near-real-time products and applications grew, multiple near-real-time systems began to spring up such as the Rapid Response System.
 In recognizing the dependence of customers on this data and the need for highly reliable and timely data access, NASA’s Earth Science Division sponsored the Earth Science Data and Information System Project (ESDIS)-led development of a new near-real-time system called LANCE (Land, Atmosphere Near-Real-Time Capability for EOS) in 2009.
 LANCE consists of special processing elements, co-located with selected EOSDIS data centers and processing facilities.
 A primary goal of LANCE is to bring multiple near-real-time systems under one umbrella, offering commonality in data access, quality control, and latency.